publicschoolspublicknowledge/publicschoolspublicknowledge.github.io/_posts/2020-05-21-Student-Independent-Investigations-for-Authentic-Learning.md

 #### Research Question(s):
 What are the key components of authentic learning opportunities created for and provided to students to boost their motivation, creativity, critical thinking, and self-efficacy?

 #### Methods:
 Literature Review

-#### Setting:
-nan

 #### Key Findings: